RogueRope/docs/content/docs/practical/tickets.md

 weight: 25
 toc: true
 lead: ''
 ---

-Securing your ticket to our event is an easy process.
-Just follow these steps:
+Getting your ticket to Bottoms Up! is super simple.
+Here's how:

-## Step 1: Familiarize Yourself with Our Event
+## Step 1: Know the Event

-Congratulations, you're already making progress!
-If you've reached this page, we hope you've taken the opportunity to read through our previous information to understand fully what our event is about.
-If you've skipped ahead, we encourage you to take a moment to review.

-Should any questions or concerns arise, please [get in touch]({{< ref "/docs/practical/contact" >}} "Contact us").
+First off, make sure you're up to speed with what Bottoms Up! is all about.
+If you haven't yet, give our event info a quick read.
+If you've got any questions, feel free to [contact us]({{< ref "/docs/practical/contact" >}} "Contact us").

-## Step 2: Select Your Ticket Type
+## Step 2: Choose Your Ticket

-**Bottoms Up!
-Voucher Ticket**: This ticket is a nod of recognition to those we know well - our community's familiar faces.
-It's not just a pass to the event but a symbol of the trust and shared history within our circles.
-You're someone who's not just attending but contributing to the essence of what makes Bottoms Up! special.

-**Bottoms Up!
-Open Ticket**: Whether you're new to our world or a returning enthusiast, this ticket invites you to join us.
-However, as we prioritize the comfort and security of our participants, Open Tickets will be confirmed by our team before your participation is finalized.
-This process ensures that the spirit and safety of our event are upheld, allowing everyone to engage freely and wholeheartedly in the experience.

-For further inquiries or assistance, feel free to [get in touch]({{< ref "/docs/practical/contact" >}} "Contact us").
+**Voucher Ticket**: For our familiar faces—those who’ve been with us before or are closely connected.
+It's not just a ticket; it’s a token of trust within our community.

+**Open Ticket**: Open to anyone!
+Whether you're new or returning, this one’s for you.
+However, we’ll confirm your participation to ensure everyone’s comfort and safety.
+To do this, we'll need your FetLife name and a little info about you and your expectations.
+You’ll be asked these questions during the ticket sale process, so take your time and answer truthfully.

+*Open ticket sales start on September 29th at 20:00.*

-## Step 3: Complete Your Purchase
+## Step 3: Buy Your Ticket

-Once you've decided on the type of ticket that suits you best, you can proceed to purchase.
-Rest assured, we value your privacy and security throughout this process.
+Once you've picked your ticket, go ahead and complete the purchase securely.

 [Buy your tickets here: https://shop.gogogonzo.be/RRW25/](https://shop.gogogonzo.be/RRW25/)

-Remember, the journey of connection and exploration at Bottoms Up! begins with this first step.
-We are excited to have you with us and look forward to the experiences we'll share.
+We can't wait to see you there and share in the fun!